rhiaro/profiles/study.md

 **Indieweb**: not spec'd

 **Twitter**: All or nothing for content.
 A blocked user can still see some attributes (avatar, banner, name).
 Protected accounts show all profile data but not content or followers/ing

+**Tumblr**: "a primary blog is public facing", secondary blogs can be password protected.
+Per-blog basis.

+No automatic links between primary and secondary blogs, and no way to tell if a blog is primary or secondary, or who which user owns a secondary blog (even from API without trial and error).

+You can block users: they can't follow, send fan mails or asks, see your posts in their dashboard, like, reblog or reply to your posts, see you in search results.

+Can grant write access and transfer admin between users for secondary blogs.

+* Pump.io
+* YouTube
+* CouchSurfing
+* Facebook
+* Quora
+* OkCupid
+* StackOverflow
+* LinkedIn
+* PeoplePerHour
+* Academia.edu
+* AirBnB
+* Friendica

 5. Connections?